victorsmokilo/Portfolio/Pokemon Champions/Readme.md

-# My Portfolio

-The following is a description of each project

- Ash1.0 AI

- Pokemon Champions

 # Ash1.0

 Ash1.0 is an AI created for Pokémon Champions but can be optimized to run on any turn-based games.